TechDocsStudio/biel-docs/docs/installation/starlight.md

 description: Add an AI chatbot to your Starlight documentation site with this step-by-step guide.
 ---

-# AI chat widget for Starlight
+# Ask AI chatbot widget for Starlight

 Add an AI chatbot to your Starlight documentation using Biel.ai's web components.
 The integration works with any Starlight theme and requires only adding a few lines to your components.